The Aristotelian Rhetorical Theory: A Framework for Analyzing Pakistani Beauty Products Advertising

 © The Authors.
 Published by Lattice Science Publication (LSP).
 This is an open access article under the CC-BY-NC-ND license (http://creativecommons.org/licenses/by-nc-nd/4.0/)

-Abstract: Advertising is one of the most basic forms of communication through media.
+Abstract: Advertising is one of the most basic forms of communication through the media.
 Persuasion is one of the primary purposes of advertising.
-Customers are persuaded to buy products by advertising using different persuasive techniques.
-Both men and women increasingly rely on beauty products to look beautiful and have attractive spouses.
+Customers are persuaded to buy products through advertising that employs various persuasive techniques.
+Both men and women increasingly rely on beauty products to enhance their appearance and attract potential partners.
 Advertisements use rhetorical devices to persuade their viewers.
 Advertisements use language to achieve the purpose of persuasion.
 This paper analyzes advertising language considering Aristotle’s rhetorical theory.
 The three primary persuasive means are logos (logical appeal), pathos (emotional appeal), and ethos (ethical appeal).
-We examined these three methods in this paper in terms of how they are used to persuade consumers, and how they are perceived by them.
-In order to determine how Pakistani media utilizes Aristotle’s three means of persuasion in television advertisements, researchers studied beauty advertisementsin Pakistani media forthree months.
-There is a great deal of emphasis placed on persuasion in Pakistani advertising.
-Although Aristotle’s rhetoric theory was presented over 2000 years ago, it has proven to be highly effective in persuasion today.
+We examined thesethree methods in this paper in terms of how they are used to persuade consumers and how they perceive them.
+To determine how Pakistani media utilises Aristotle’s three means of persuasion in television advertisements, researchers studied beauty advertisements in Pakistani media over a three-month period.
+There is a significant emphasis on persuasion in Pakistani advertising.
+Although Aristotle’s rhetoric theory was presented over 2,000 years ago, it remains highly effective in persuasion today.

 Keywords: Advertising, Beauty, Communication, Ethos, media, Pakistan, Pathos, Persuasion.